bcit-ltc/infrastructure-documentation/docs/services-systems.md

 > * vpn required
 > * Login with your BCIT credentials

 Rancher is an easy-to-use UI for Kubernetes.
-It helps us manage and get insight into the processes, services, and statuses of our clusters.
+It helps us manage the workloads and services on our clusters.

 We use Kubernetes to deliver our apps and services.
 See the [Kubernetes section](1_kubernetes/index.md) for more info.